procrastinate-org/procrastinate/docs/howto/tasks.rst

 See :py:func:`App.task` for the exact parameters.

-If you're ok with all the default parameters, it's ok to omit parentheses after ``task``::
+If you're OK with all the default parameters, you can omit parentheses after ``task``::

     @app.task